Portsmouth: Culture

 Portsmouth hosts yearly remembrances of the D-Day landings, attended by veterans from Allied and Commonwealth nations.
 The city played a major role in the 50th D-Day anniversary in 1994; visitors included US President Bill Clinton, Australian Prime Minister Paul Keating, King Harald V of Norway, French President François Mitterrand, New Zealand Prime Minister Jim Bolger, Canadian Prime Minister Jean Chrétien, Prime Minister John Major, the Queen, and the Duke of Edinburgh.
 The 75th Anniversary of D-Day was similarly commemorated in the city.
 Prime Minister Theresa May led the event, and was joined by leaders of the US, Canada, Australia, France and Germany.

 The annual Portsmouth International Kite Festival, organised by the city council and the Kite Society of Great Britain, celebrated its 25th anniversary in 2016.

 Victorious Festival, the biggest metropolitan music festival in the UK takes place on Southsea Seafront in Portsmouth.
 It has been an annual event at this location since 2014.
 It is a large family-friendly music festival and has featured headliners including Stereophonics, Noel Gallagher's High Flying Birds, The Prodigy, and other prominent household names.

 Portsmouth is frequently used as a filming location for television and film productions, especially the Historic Dockyard.
-Productions include Tommy, Tomorrow Never Dies (1997), Mansfield Park and the Hollywood adaptation of Les Miserables.
+Productions include Tommy, Tomorrow Never Dies (1997), the 2026 feature film Project Hail Mary, Mansfield Park and the Hollywood adaptation of Les Miserables.

 In 2005, Portsmouth featured in the first series of ITV's Britain's Toughest Towns.
 As this documentary also indicated, Portsmouth has issues with gangs and anti-social behaviour.

 Portsmouth is home to Paul Stone, the street artist known as My Dog Sighs.
 In 2021, for his INSIDE exhibition, he transformed a derelict ballroom into an immersive world inhabited by creatures that he called 'Quiet Little Voices'.
 In 2023 he celebrated 20 years as a street artist by hiding £30,000 of art across the city in a Free Art giveaway.
 He has been awarded an honorary doctorate by University of Portsmouth.

+Portsmouth City Council made a bid on 28 November 2025 to become UK City of Culture 2029.